Cosmological memory effect in scalar-tensor theories: Cosmological scalar memory effect

-As it can be seen from the result \eqref{displacement}, the effect of the expansion is characterized by the value of the effective scale factor $A_\zeta$ at the two times $\eta_s$ and $\eta_o$ and, therefore, similarly to the tensor memory effect \cite{Tolish:2016ggo}, the scalar memory effect does not depend on the expansion history of the universe.
-However, the value of $A_\zeta$, given by Eq. \eqref{A-zeta-J}, depends on the coupling and mass.
-Thus, depending on the coupling and mass, the scalar memory effect can be stronger or weaker than the tensor one.
+As it can be seen from the results \eqref{displacement} and \eqref{displacement-T}, the effects of the cosmic expansion are characterized by the values of the effective scale factor $A_\zeta$ and scale factor $a$ at the two times $\eta_s$ and $\eta_o$ for the scalar and tensor memory effects respectively.
+Therefore, similarly to the tensor memory effect \eqref{displacement-T}, the scalar memory effect \eqref{displacement} does not depend on the expansion history of the universe.
+However, depending on the coupling and mass, the value of the effective scale factor $A_\zeta$, given by Eq. \eqref{A-zeta-J}, can be different from the scale factor $a$.
+Thus, the detector will receive two types of scalar \eqref{displacement} and universal tensor \eqref{displacement-T} memory effects and, depending on the coupling and mass, the effect of the scalar memory effect can be either dominant or subleading.

 The result \eqref{displacement} provides a relation between scalar memory effect in a spatially flat FLRW spacetime and its counterpart in flat spacetime for the scalar-tensor theories described by the action \eqref{action-J}.
-The memory effect in flat spacetime in the context of the Brans-Dicke theory is already studied in Refs. \cite{Hou:2020tnd,Tahura:2020vsa}.
-As the action of our model Eq. \eqref{action-J} includes Brans-Dicke theory as a special case, it is straightforward to take into account the effects of cosmological expansion in the results of Refs. \cite{Hou:2020tnd,Tahura:2020vsa} and also any other scalar-tensor theory which can be modeled by the action \eqref{action-J}.
+The memory effect in flat spacetime in the context of the Brans-Dicke theory is already studied in Refs. \cite{Lang:2013fna,Lang:2014osa,Hou:2020tnd,Tahura:2020vsa,Seraj:2021qja,Tahura:2021hbk}.
+As the action of our model Eq. \eqref{action-J} includes Brans-Dicke theory as a special case, it is straightforward to take into account the effects of cosmological expansion in the results of Refs. \cite{Lang:2013fna,Lang:2014osa,Hou:2020tnd,Tahura:2020vsa,Seraj:2021qja,Tahura:2021hbk} and also any other scalar-tensor theory which can be modeled by the action \eqref{action-J}.